Playbook customisation

 rules:

-- provider: trivy
+- provider: cve

-rule: cve-count
+criterion: cve-count

 slug: cve-critical